Ruban2205/Web-Technology/README.md

 # Web-Technology

+## Topics

+- Exp-1 Simple Web Design using HTML
+- Exp-2 Working with HTML5 Form and Media Elements
+- Exp-3 Responsive webpage using HTML5 and CSS3
+- Exp-4 Responsive web design using Bootstrap UI Framework
+- Exp-5 JavaScript - DOM Elements and Events
+- Exp-6 JavaScript - Timer Functions and Objects
+- Exp-7 Working with JQuery
+- Exp-8 Working with AngularJS directives
+- Exp-9 Working with AngularJS Form and Routing
+- Exp-10 Web Form Scraping using NodeJS

 ### Module 1: HTML and CSS

 Create a static web application pages for e-commerce application & Add styling effects and controls for the web application for e-commerce application.
 Overview of HTML, Overview of CSS, Backgrounds and color gradients, Fonts and Text Styles, List Styles and Table Layouts - CSS Selectors, Box model, Positioning and Layouts, Effects and Controls in CSS, Overview of Bootstrap.